 Viveka Ray-Mazumder (Vi) is a 1.5 generation Bengali American youth worker and community organizer who is excited to be working with CYDR this year.
 Vi is a transnational adoptee who grew up in New York in the wake of 9/11.
 This catalyzed Vi to become active around issues of racial justice, youth empowerment, and prison abolition.
 Currently, Vi runs a program called KINETIC for immigrant and refugee youth in Chicago Public Schools through Asian Americans Advancing Justice—Chicago.
 Vi is a former collective member of the Transformative Justice Law Project of Illinois, a current core member if i2i: Asian Pacific Islander Pride of Chicago, and serves on the Advisory Council of the Journal of Critical Scholarship on Higher Education and Student Affairs.
 Vi is passionate about using art as a tool for social change, and building strong communities and chosen families.
 Vi holds a bachelor’s degree in Sociology from Middlebury College.

 Hina Mahmood is a Program Officer at Woods Fund Chicago.
 She is committed to making philanthropy work for and with communities in true partnership.
-While currently working in the field of philanthropy, her roots are in community organizing and social services.
+While currently working in the field of philanthropy, her roots are in community organizing and public service.
 She served as an Education Organizer at Organization of the NorthEast and Grow Your Own Coordinator at Northeastern Illinois University.
 She also has experience in the public sector, having served as the Infrastructure and Social Service Coordinator for 49th Ward Alderman Joe Moore.
 She received her Masters from the School of Social Service Administration at the University of Chicago.
-Hina serves on Chicago Freedom School’s Board of Directors and is a co-chair for the Chicago Chapter of Asian Americans/Pacific Islanders in Philanthropy.
+Hina serves on Chicago Freedom School’s Board of Directors, is a Collective Member of Chicago Desi Youth Rising, and is a co-chair for the Chicago Chapter of Asian Americans/Pacific Islanders in Philanthropy.

 Aneesha Gandhi is a queer, East African Desi, who immigrated to the States as a child.
 She is currently a staff attorney for the National Immigrant Justice Center’s LGBT Immigrant Rights Initiative, where she works with detained and non-detained LGBT immigrants.
 Additionally, Aneesha is a co-chair of the LGBTQ Immigrant Rights Coalition of Chicago, a board member of the National Lawyers Guild (NLG) Chicago Chapter, and a member of The United People of Colors Caucus (TUPOCC) of the NLG.
 Aneesha received a bachelor’s degree from Smith College where she double majored in Spanish and American Studies with a focus on Asian American Studies.
 She also holds a JD from Northeastern University School of Law.

-Aysha Mahmood provides individual and family therapeutic services as a clinical social worker at Pillars – a school and community-based mental health service provider.
-Her area of specialty is trauma focused care, parent engagement and positive youth development.
+Aysha Mahmood is a Licensed Clinical Social Worker and the Coordinator of Outpatient Mental Health at Pillars – a community-based mental health service provider.
+She provides individual and family therapeutic services, specializing in trauma focused care, parent engagement and positive youth development.
 She has extensive prior experience working with youth, as an educator and mentor.
-Aysha received her bachelors degree in Political Science from Northwestern University and went on to work on U.S.-Middle East relations with the International Policy team at the Center for American Progress.
-She also holds an MSW from the University of Michigan.
-While at Michigan, she was the recipient of the Detroit Clinical Scholars Fellowship – a program focused on providing mental health services to underserved racial and ethnic minority youth.
-Aysha currently serves as a program coordinator for the Muslim Mental Health Conference, a program aimed to raise awareness for the mental health care needs of Muslim Americans.
+Aysha received her bachelors degree in Political Science from Northwestern University and went on to work on U.S.-Middle East relations at the Center for American Progress in Washington, D.C.
+She holds an MSW from the University of Michigan, where she was the recipient of the Detroit Clinical Scholars Fellowship – a program focused on providing mental health services to underserved racial and ethnic minority youth.
+Aysha also serves as a coordinator for the Muslim Mental Health Conference, a program aimed to raise awareness for the mental health care needs of Muslim Americans.

 Sophia Zaman is proud daughter of her Bangladeshi mother, who taught her to always seek justice and live purposefully.
 As a volunteer during the 2014 CDYR retreat, Sophia was deeply moved by the collective’s mission to activate South Asian youth by challenging anti-blackness & the myth of the model minority, and empowering them with the skills and relationships to uplift our communities.
 She brings over 5 years experience in the student movement, organizing for racial, gender and economic justice, most recently as President of the United States Student Association, where she represented 1.5 million college students at the White House and in Congress.
 Currently, she serves as Executive Director of Raise the Floor Alliance, a worker center collaborative advancing justice for low-wage workers.
 Sophia is a fierce believer in grounding rituals to sustain movement work, so during her downtime you will usually find her nurturing her flora, experimenting in the kitchen, or doodling with mehndi.